jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

 *********************************************************************************

 *WELL DONE!*
-You are on your way to being a troubleshooting master.
-You now know how to solve ``ModuleNotFoundError`` and encountered the following exceptions
+You are on your way to being a master troubleshooter and know how to solve the :ref:`ModuleNotFoundError`

 Would you like to test :ref:`AssertionErrors<AssertionError>`?